MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 | XDT_MicrosoftApplicationInsights_NodeJS    | Flag to control if Node.js agent is included.      | `0` or `1` (only applicable in Windows). |

 > [!NOTE]
-> Profiler and Snapshot Debugger are not available for Node.js applications.
+> Profiler and Snapshot Debugger aren't available for Node.js applications.

 ### [Python (Preview)](#tab/python)